bitfocus/companion/docs/3_config/buttons.md

 - Changing the button's background color.
 - Change whether it's a standard button or a [Latch / Toggle](#header-latch--toggle) button.
 - Change whether to use absolute delays or [Relative Delays](#header-delays).
+- Change whether the topbar is shown on the button.
+This can be changed per button, or globally in the settings.

 **Creating a button**